jnixy/website/content/post/post21-peer-review-2022/index.md

 About 2 years ago I [posted](https://jnix.netlify.app/post/post14-my-reviewer-history/) about my peer review "stats" and how I typically approach the review process.
 Today, I decided to look back at my reviews for 2022.

 Altogether, I've now reviewed 162 manuscripts.
 Last year, I agreed to review 20 manuscripts for 15 different journals, which is par for the course for me.
 I've completed 19 as of today (the last is due in a few weeks).
-Of those 19, I recommended conditionally accepting 2, revising and resubmitting 5, and rejecting 12.
+Of those 19, I recommended conditionally accepting 2 (11%), revising and resubmitting 5 (26%), and rejecting 12 (63%).
+Since 2015, I've recommended conditionally accepting 9%, revising and resubmitting 44%, and rejecting 47% of papers I've reviewed.

 ![scores](scores.png)

-It took me, on average, about 3.5 weeks to submit my reviews.
+In 2022 it took me, on average, about 3.5 weeks to submit my reviews.
 Note that the outlier below was for a special issue where the Guest Editor gave a much longer deadline than usual, so I was in no particular hurry.
 I was late 4 times - by one day on 3 occasions, and by 5 days on one occasion.
-FWIW, whenever I know I won't meet the deadline, I always email the Editor and/or Managing Editor to give them a heads up.
-And at least thus far, that's never been a problem.

 ![time](time.png)